Anna Wong (artist): Life and career

 After graduating in 1966, Wong received the Emily Carr Scholarship Award, which she used to begin Master's studies at the Pratt Graphics Centre (later part of Pratt Institute starting in 1986).
 Within a year, she was hired by director Andrew Stasik as a Professor in Studio Arts at the Pratt Graphics Centre.
 She returned to Vancouver every summer and ran a printing workshop in Burnaby Art Centre in 1971 with Stasik and taught at the VSA and Malaspina Printmakers.
 Beginning in 1978, Wong also began taking trips to China after the country reopened to the West.
 She photographed landmarks including the Great Wall and Buddhist caves such as at Dunhuang or Lungmen, but also scenes of daily life, which became part of a new series of prints based on her travels.
 Wong continued teaching at the Pratt Graphics Centre until it closed in 1986.
 Afterwards, she returned to Vancouver and continued her art practice, sharing time between her Vancouver studio and Quadra Island studio, which she had set up in 1984.

 During her career Wong held solo exhibitions at the Consulate General of Canada, New York City (1975), the National Art Museum of China, Beijing (1980), the Royal Ontario Museum (1986), the Richmond Art Gallery (1987), and Equinox Gallery, Vancouver, among others.

 She was included in notable group exhibitions such as Contemporary Canadian Prints: A Survey, alongside works by Gordon Smith, John Esler, Toni Onley, Margot Lovejoy, Richard Lacroix, and others, at the Pratt Graphics Centre; as well as Canadian Contemporary Printmakers at the Bronx Museum of the Arts (1982).
 In 1982, her work was included in China Today, an exhibition at the Floating Foundation of Photography in New York City.

 In 1984, her work represented Canada at the Republic of China International Print Exhibition at the Taipei Fine Arts Museum in Taiwan.
 The Vancouver exhibition and research project Chinatown Modern (2002), curated by Steven Tong at Centre A: Vancouver International Centre for Contemporary Asian Art, included Anna Wong, and addressed the "lack of public recognition of Asian Canadian artists who emerged in Vancouver during the 1960s and 1970s."
-Wong's work was included in the exhibition The Ornament of a House: Fifty Years of Collecting, at the Burnaby Art Gallery in 2017, and within a publication of the same title.
+Wong's work was included in the exhibition The Ornament of a House: Fifty Years of Collecting, at the Burnaby Art Gallery in 2017.

-The Burnaby Art Gallery hosted Wong's retrospective exhibition Anna Wong: Traveller on Two Roads in 2018, the exhibition has since travelled to the Nanaimo Art Gallery in 2021, accompanied by a full-colour publication of the same title in two bilingual editions (English/French/Chinese), with essays from Keith Wallace and Zoë Chan.
+The Burnaby Art Gallery hosted Wong's retrospective exhibition Anna Wong: Traveller on Two Roads in 2018.
+The exhibition received an Award of Outstanding Achievement in Exhibitions from the Canadian Museums Association in 2019, toured to the Musée des beaux-arts de Sherbrooke in 2020 and the Nanaimo Art Gallery in 2021.
+The exhibition was accompanied by a full-colour publication of the same title in two bilingual editions (English/French/Chinese), with an introduction from curators Jennifer Cane and Ellen vanEijnsbergen, and essays from Keith Wallace and Zoë Chan.